 Ans.ein, multiple locations including Design Orchard and Tangs; also available online

 The threads at Attaby are sleek, sophisticated, classy and, not to mention, perfect for Singapore’s climate.
 Founded by Claire Chahil, who’s also the brains behind multi-label boutique TheAC Boutique, you’ll find sizes from XS to UK18 here.

-There are plenty of menswear stores around shelling out the same, heritage-inspired threads, but Benjamin Barker is a cut above the rest.
-Founded locally in 2009, the Singapore fashion brand gets our vote for its unpretentious yet dapper collection of dress shirts, bespoke suits, custom-made leather brogues, and handsome accessories that even the ladies might be tempted by.
+There are plenty of menswear stores around shelling out the same, heritage-inspired threads.
+But Benjamin Barker is a cut above the rest.
+Founded locally in 2009, the Singapore fashion brand gets our vote for its unpretentious yet dapper collection of dress shirts, bespoke suits, custom-made leather brogues, and handsome accessories that even ladies might be tempted by.

 Beyond the Vines, multiple locations including Funan and Takashimaya; also available online

 If you love Japanese aesthetics, you’ll love this under-the-radar menswear label Biro.
 Named after the ballpoint pen, the brand is home to timeless wardrobe staples made from premium fabrics sourced globally and immaculately tailored by Japanese artisans.
 It’s “slow fashion” at its finest – instead of seasonal collections, expect new pieces only every few months.
 Everything you need is here, including silk cotton t-shirts, floral shirts, and chambray over shirts.